espressif/esp-azure/examples/prov_dev_client_ll_sample/README.md

 - Click on "Add".
 - Give a User friendly certificate name and add the `rootCA.pem` which was created in the above steps.
 Click on "Save".
 - Status of this certificate will be "Unverified".
 To verify this click on the certificate name.
 Click on `Generate Verification Code` at the bottom under `Certificate Details`.
 A verification code will be generated, copy it.
-- In the terminal, navigate to directory where `rootCA.pem` was created and run following command to generate a certificate signing request:
+- In the terminal, navigate to directory where `rootCA.key` was created and run following command to generate a certificate signing request:

 ```
-	$ openssl req -new -key rootCA.pem -out verification.csr
+	$ openssl req -new -key rootCA.key -out verification.csr
 ```
 > You can keep all parameters at defaults (by pressing enter) except Common Name (CN). **Give the Verification Code copied in previous step as Common Name.**